DudaDiesel Biodiesel Supply

 What to do with your wash water

 Wash water should not be dumped down the drain, especially if you have a septic tank installed.
-The methanol, soaps and other contaminates pulled out of the bioidesel can be hazardous to marine life and will kill the bacteria needed in a septic system.
+The methanol, soaps and other contaminates pulled out of the biodiesel can be hazardous to marine life and will kill the bacteria needed in a septic system.
 Check with local laws and codes about disposal of your wash water.
 Some larger operations tend to have a holding tank outside which can dry in the sun and once the water has all evaporated, the solids can be scooped out and disposed of into a landfill, according to local laws. if you do this, make sure your tank/wash water holding area is much wider than it is tall. you will need as much surface area contact with the sun as possible for fast evaporation.
 Water takes a lot of energy to heat, and even more to evaporate.
 If you live in a rainy area, this is probably not the best way to handle this.

 We used to rid of our wash water through evaporation by using coolant from our bus engine while driving and circulating it through a radiator in a metal tank.
 Since most people are doing this process at home, this isn't really an option, however, it brings out other ideas as described below.